circuits/circuits/docs/source/man/events.rst

 by using the :meth:`~circuits.core.manager.Manager.fire` method of any registered component.

-Some events in circuits are fired implicitely by the circuits core like the :class:`~circuits.core.events.started` event used in the tutorial or explicitly by components while handling some other event.
-Once fired, events are dispatched to the components that are interested in these events (*components whoose event handlers match events of interest*).
+Some events in circuits are fired implicitly by the circuits core like the :class:`~circuits.core.events.started` event used in the tutorial or explicitly by components while handling some other event.
+Once fired, events are dispatched to the components that are interested in these events (*components whose event handlers match events of interest*).

 Events are usually fired on one or more channels, allowing components to gather in "interest groups".
 This is especially useful if you want to